nouxia7/nouxia-notes/content/posts/arm-kernel-rop-heroctf-2025/index.md

 I tested out if this is the actual `modprobe_path` address by manually overwriting it using pwndbg then triggering the modprobe exploit with the code in the above article.
 It was a success so it is confirmed that this is the right address.
 Another nice thing is that the address seems to be constant.
 After rebooting a couple times, the address always stayed in the same place so no need for anymore leaks.

 ### Finding Gadgets
-Running `ROPgadget` normally on `Image` doesn't seem to work for me.
+Running `ROPgadget` normally on `Image` didn't seem to work for me.
 So I ran it with the following command.
 ```bash
 ROPgadget \
   --binary Image \